demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

+---
+title: Identity Lifecycle Management (ILM)
+description: This Identity Lifecycle Management (ILM) pack enables you to provision users from Workday into Active Directory and/or Okta by performing CRUD operations.
+---

 This Identity Lifecycle Management (ILM) pack enables you to provision users from Workday into Active Directory and/or Okta by performing CRUD operations.
 Read these instructions carefully to first understand the workflows that this pack executes and understand how it must be implemented..

 ## Workday Reports